-When a variable has an associated coordinate which is single-valued, that coordinate may be represented as a scalar variable.
+When a variable has an associated coordinate which is single-valued, that coordinate may be represented as a scalar variable (i.e. a data variable which has no netCDF dimensions).
 Since there is no associated dimension these scalar coordinate variables should be attached to a data variable via the coordinates attribute.

-Under COARDS the method of providing a single valued coordinate was to add a dimension of size one to the variable, and supply the corresponding coordinate variable.
-The new scalar coordinate variable is a convenience feature which avoids adding size one dimensions to variables.
-Scalar coordinate variables have the same information content and can be used in the same contexts as a size one coordinate variable.
+The use of scalar coordinate variables is a convenience feature which avoids adding size one dimensions to variables.
+A numeric scalar coordinate variable has the same information content and can be used in the same contexts as a size one numeric coordinate variable.
+Similarly, a string-valued scalar coordinate variable has the same meaning and purposes as a size one string-valued auxiliary coordinate variable (Section 6.1, "Labels").
 Note however that use of this feature with a latitude, longitude, vertical, or time coordinate will inhibit COARDS conforming applications from recognizing them.